agricolamz/2018_RSL_phonology_with_P_Rudnev/data-and-method.md

 ## The model: @Plaskovitskaya:2018

 The model in @Plaskovitskaya:2018 is a modified version of Van der Kooij's [-@vanderKooij:2002] *Dependency model*.
 Like @vanderKooij:2002, and unlike most of the other models of sign language phonology, it is inductively organised and crafted on the basis of large datasets, rather than being deductive in character.
 It is also hierarchical: head nodes can restrict the values of their dependent nodes, which, in turn, modify them.
 The Dependency model and its descendants differ from most of the other phonological models in viewing movement as a phonetic/prosodic reflex rather than as a separate parameter as described in [@Sec:properties] above.

-Perhaps the most significant departure of @Plaskovitskaya:2018 from @vanderKooij:2002 concerns the placement of the [symmetrical] and [crossed] features in the hierarchical representation of RSL signs: whilst @vanderKooij:2002 situates them inside the Manner node (which is structurally higher than any of the articulators), @Plaskovitskaya:2018 notes that they are restricted to the Active Articulator node, and their original positioning in the Manner node runs the risk of generating unattested interpretations.
-The proposed hierarchical structure is schematically represented in @Fig:plaskovitskaya.
+The proposed hierarchical structure of an RSL sign is schematically represented in @Fig:plaskovitskaya.

 ![RSL phonology [@Plaskovitskaya:2018]](RSL-phonology-plaskovitskaya-2018-model.pdf){#fig:plaskovitskaya}